haestflod/school-projects/readme.md

 A* pathfinding implementation in 2011.
 There are 2 maps in the project to test against.

 This is also a breath & depth first implementation.
-The A* Pathfinding is originally written by Martin for Cubes are acube project that I modified this pathfinding project.
+The A* Pathfinding is originally written by Martin for Cubes are acute project that I modified for this pathfinding project.

 ### BoardGame
 A turn based strategy game board game we made in a 5man project in early 2012.